ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance-edge.md

 {{site.data.keyword.attribute-definition-list}}

-# Edge gateway cluster
+# Gateway cluster
 {: #vc_orderinginstance-edge-gateway-cluster}

-Select the **Edge gateway cluster** checkbox to order a dedicated cluster for the network edge and the firewall components that are required for the Juniper® vSRX service.
-The edge gateway cluster is deployed in the same data center as the consolidated cluster.
+Select the **Gateway cluster** checkbox to order a dedicated cluster for the network edge and the firewall components that are required for the Juniper® vSRX service.
+The gateway cluster is deployed in the same data center as the consolidated cluster.

-The data center of the consolidated cluster must be available for edge gateway cluster deployment.
-Edge gateway cluster deployment is not supported for **Dallas 09**.
+The data center of the consolidated cluster must be available for gateway cluster deployment.
+Gateway cluster deployment is not supported for **Dallas 09**.
 {: note}

 ## Cluster name